 There are a number of steps involved in getting your project verified:

-- Contact a verification body to initiate the verification process 12 months before the verification due-date, be thinking about undertaking monitoring at this time also
+- Contact a verification body to initiate the verification process ideally 12 months before the verification due-date, be thinking about undertaking monitoring at this time also

 - Ask the verification body to check your survey plan prior to commencing monitoring

 - Carry out or contract a third party to carry out monitoring at the site in accordance with monitoring guidance.
 Soil Association can also provide a quote to undertake both the required site monitoring and the verification check of the site.

 - Prepare a Project Progress Report (a ‘mini-PDD-update’ to summarise continuing compliance with the standard), Monitoring Report (your site survey results), and the Landowner/Tenant Contact Details Form.
 Templates are available.

-- Submit your Project Progress Report and Data Collection and Calculation Sheet to the verification body between 6 and 12 months before the verification due-date
+- Submit your Project Progress Report and Monitoring Report to the verification body between 9 and 12 months before the verification due-date

 - The verification body will always visit the site at the year 5 verification but will do so on a risk-based approach for subsequent verifications.
 Monitoring carried out by an independent third party could be less likely to require a field visit.
 Only a sample of projects within a group would be visited